Medical Transition: Setting Realistic Expectations for Your Journey

 How to Prepare for Medical Transition Realistically

-Before starting medical transition, it can help to ask yourself:
+Before starting medical transition, consider asking yourself:

 Medical Transition as Part of a Bigger Process